 When planning events, be mindful of the physical accessibility of the building and specific rooms in which events are held, as well as the accessibility and route to nearby restrooms.
-Make sure that the space you reserve is easily accessible using the following guidelines:
+Ensure that the space you reserve is accessible using the following guidelines:

 - Wheelchair Accessibility - Wheelchair access must be available in all portions of the venue that participants will be using, including the speaker’s area.
 Consider also the possibility of extra-wide wheelchairs or scooters and ensure absence of protruding objects.
 Note the presence/absence and locations of functioning elevators and unobstructed ramps.
 Also observe entrances and exits to the event, reception, and refreshment areas

 - Elevator Access - Check that the elevators are in working order the day before and the day of the event.
 Take into consideration the dimensions of elevators in older buildings.

 - Restrooms - An accessible restroom should be within 200 feet of the event location.
 Assure nearest accessible restrooms are unlocked and located on an accessible route.